digitalocean/k8s-adoption-journey/docs/02-development/observability.md

 ## Introduction

+!!! note
+        You will not install a full blown monitoring and logging solution on the development cluster such as `Prometheus` and `Loki`, but will do so for the `staging` and `production` clusters.
 On the development environment you will be configuring the `Kubernetes Metrics Server` and `Kubernetes Dashboard` tools.
 This way your cluster size can be small but sufficient that you can do your local development and deploy that to a Kubernetes cluster and test it.
 At the most basic level you will need to be able to troubleshoot your aplication if things go wrong.
 In this section, you will learn about the [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) and the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
 It collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API](https://github.com/kubernetes/metrics).
 Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.